1. What is Psychological Emergency Line (PEL)?

 Weekend & Public holidays

-5. What personal data will the PCL counsellor need from the caller?
+5. What personal data will the PEL counsellor need from the caller?

 The counsellor will obtain the caller's name, matriculation number and/ or other relevant personal particulars to facilitate the work carried out by the counsellor.

-6. What is the level of professionalism of the PCL counsellor?
+6. What is the level of professionalism of the PEL counsellor?

 The counsellor provides professional telephone counselling in accordance with regulations stipulated by the Singapore Association for Counselling and NTU's prevailing policies, and are of standards that commensurate with good professional practice, within the counsellor's level of competence and expertise.